Indigenous Languages

 Abenaki fishing spear |

 What was Abenaki food like in the days before supermarkets?They hunted deer and moose and fished in the rivers.
 Abenakis still cherish these activities today (though most hunters use guns now instead of arrows and spears.)
-Abenaki Indians also planted corn and beans, picked berries, and made maple syrup from tree sap.
-Here is an Abenaki soup recipe.
+Abenaki Indians also planted corn and beans in small farms, picked berries, and made maple syrup from tree sap.
+Here is an Abenaki soup recipe, and an article with more information about American Indian food.
 What kinds of weapons and tools did the Abenakis use?Abenaki fishermen used pronged spears like this one to catch fish, as well as nets.
 Abenaki hunters and warriors used bows and arrows, spears, and heavy wooden clubs.
-Here is a picture of a Wabanaki war club. |
+Here is a picture of an Abenaki club, and a website with pictures and more information about Native American weapons. |

 What are Abenaki arts and crafts like?![]() Abenaki basket | Abenaki artists are best known for their quillwork, beadwork and black ash baskets.
 Here is a website of Abenaki basket photographs.
 Like other eastern American Indians, Abenakis also crafted wampum out of white and purple shell beads.
 Wampum beads were traded as a kind of currency, but they were more culturally important as an art material.
-The designs and pictures on wampum belts often told a story or represented a person's family. |
+The pictures and symbols on wampum belts often told a story or represented a person's family. |

 What other Native Americans did the Abenaki tribe interact with?